 I have been coming here for six of the past eight seasons, and there are still folks I see every year that I have never exchanged words with, yet we will always look into each other’s eyes and say hello in that silent, lovingly, knowing way.
 Or give an Indian head nod.
 Or touch our hearts in unison as we pass one another.
 (This is the common way of exchange in these parts.)
 There’s no need for words.
 We are all here for the same.
 Satya sangha.
 Awakening.
 Moksha.
 Bhakti.
 Jnana.
 In the form of communing with Arunachala Shiva and his Grace.
 The Truth.
 Our own reflection.
 Whatever it is, it’s our heart’s Truth.
 We are doing the work.
 Slow and steady.
 Day by day.
 Step by step.
 Breath by breath.
 And how beautiful it is!
 And really, what else is there to do?
 (When you clearly understand that security, pleasure and status are delusions of the material world.)

 Living here seasonally a half dozen times over the last eight years has been a profound journey in which many gifts have unfolded in many forms, including (as noted above) the seeming good, the bad, the ugly and the beautiful.
 It’s where past life connections have been remembered.
 It’s where I met my teacher, who shifted my entire orientation and life in a most amazing and deeply profound way, that I am so incredibly grateful for.
 It is a place where I have purified and cleansed, especially that first visit in 2010.
 (Running from the bed to the bathroom, peeing out of my ass while vomiting for a week.
 Ok, too much info, haha!
-And thankfully I don’t even get sick here anymore, knock on wood.)
-Ok, that was just one form of purification!
+And thankfully I don’t even get sick here anymore, knock on wood…) Ok, that was just one form of purification!
 It’s where I have fallen in love and learned much about the dance of loving and surrender.
 It’s a place that brought me back to a major motor vehicle accident I had 18 years previously, to the crash in Tiru’ a couple of years ago.
-When old wounding and stories came through in a deep physical form first via a protruding welt on my psoas (muscle of fear) that followed a treatment with a wellness practitioner, and later with the emotional process that ensued.
-An opportunity to heal the deeper layers of that which had not yet been healed over the preceding two decades.
+When old wounding and stories came through in a deep physical form first via a most protruding and heated welt on my psoas (muscle of fear) that followed a treatment with a wellness practitioner, and later with the emotional process that ensued.
+An opportunity to heal the deeper layers of that which had not yet been healed over the preceding almost two decades.
 It’s a place where I have learned more deeply about ancestral burdens that had been carried by myself and my foremothers for some generations.
 And finally – this season, after a trio of years when this understanding was first revealed to me more clearly, it was lifted through working with the support of a gifted guide here.
+No more of that periodic tense neck pain I had had for nearly 20 years.
 And I am so thankful, wow.
 It’s a place I have gone into deeper layers of the grief around my 64-year-old mother’s sudden death a couple of years ago, as some of those close to me here lost their mother tragically just a couple of blocks away.
 It’s the place I was able to begin the Mother India chapter of leading Vedic Fire Ceremony – a gift I inherited from my dear mother, bless her spirit.
 It’s a place where I have been able to serve my teacher and sangha with some of the skills I have been graced with in this life time.
 Arunachala, where Kali finally exposed herself to me (after many years of evasion on my part, hah!).

 Arunachala Shiva.
 Where I have faced tragedy, amid learning about another layer of compassion – when I advocated to stop a murdered friend’s children from being taken as slaves by the local mafia, and have their family home seized.